filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ##### Collateral underwriting (can be custom to lender offchain)

-- (offchain) The storage providers submits the desired lease amount and lease period to the lease market
+- (offchain) The storage providers submits the desired lease amount and lease period to the lease market.
 - (offchain) The lease market determines the interest rate based on the on-chain information of the miner, such as slash rate, length of operations, power, …
 - (offchain) The lease market generates a signed lease specification that can be submitted on chain including the lease amount, lease period, and interest rate.
-- (offchain) The borrower submits the signed lease specification lease amount, lease period, and interest rate to the LendingMarket contract to create the lease.
+- (offchain) The storage provider submits the signed lease specification lease amount, lease period, and interest rate to the LendingMarket contract to create the lease.

 ##### Creating miner actors, owner contract, and beneficiary contract